w/ Michael McDonald

 songs they have.

-Opening the show promptly at 7PM with their 1974 Top Ten hit, “Tin Man,” the guitar-slinging, singer/songwriter combo of Dewey Bunnell and Gerry Beckley delivered a high-energy sixty-minute set that was packed with non-stop hits and holiday classics.
+Opening the show promptly at 7PM with their 1974 Top Ten hit, “Tin Man,” the guitar-slinging, singer / songwriter combo of Dewey Bunnell and Gerry Beckley delivered a high-energy 60-minute set that was packed with non-stop hits and holiday classics.

-Donned in designer jeans and fashion-forward regalia, the nearly sixty-year-old Bunnell and Beckley appeared younger, and displayed more vitality than some performers half their age as they plowed through their plethora of such pop/rock staples as “Horse with No Name,” “Sister Golden Hair,” "Don't Cross the River," “Ventura Highway,” “Lonely People,” "Daisy Jane" and “You Can Do Magic.”
+Donned in designer jeans and fashion-forward regalia, the nearly 60-year-old Bunnell and Beckley appeared younger, and displayed more vitality than some performers half their age as they plowed through their plethora of such pop / rock staples as “Horse with No Name,” “Sister Golden Hair,” "Don't Cross the River," “Ventura Highway,” “Lonely People,” "Daisy Jane" and “You Can Do Magic.”